Skip to content

 201 Created

-A POST request that creates new resources returns response with status code 201 and location of new resources.
+A POST request that creates new resources returns a response with status code 201 and the URL of the new resources in the response body.

 curl -i -X POST "http://localhost/db/Chinook/Artist.json" -d '{"Name": "New Artist"}'